-Chris Coulson's first novel was Nothing Normal in Cork,The Midwest Hotel was his first collection of poetry, and now it's Go with the Floe, in his new and ongoing "Free perVerse" genre.
+Chris Coulson's first novel was Nothing Normal in Cork,The Midwest Hotel was his first collection of poetry, followed by Go with the Floe and A Bottomless Cup of Midnight Oil , all in his new and ongoing "Free perVerse" genre.
 Out of the smoky haze of this production frenzy will come another novel, Red Jumbo, and his first children's book, Babies on the Run!

 And then, whatever comes next.
 Who knows what, but it's coming.

 But he's always carried a 50¢ Bic Pen in his pocket.
-He was always writing.
+He's always writing.

 On the scholastic front, he received a Bachelor of Arts degree from the University of Missouri at Kansas City; a double major, political science and english literature.
-That double major doesn't necessarily represent a career direction, but it does represent his interests at the time, plus whatever credit hours piled up at the end.
+That double major didn't necessarily represent a career direction, there never necessarily was one, but it does represent his interests at the time.
+Plus whatever credit hours piled up at the end.

 Other activities informing and enriching Coulson's writing include a half-year homeless adventure

-in Boston in 1984-85, and some light jail time here and there, including the night of a spectacular (comical to the police officers on scene) drunken car crash and splash into the Meyers Circle Fountain, inside a traffic rotary along an elegant parkway in Kansas City.
+in Boston in 1984-85, and some light jail time here and there (nothing violent or arrogant, only to do with spirit, or spirits), including the night of a spectacular (comical to the police officers on-scene) drunken car crash and splash into the Meyers Circle Fountain, inside a traffic rotary along an elegant parkway in Kansas City.
 At the time, Coulson knew these experiences would somehow feed the sensitivity not to mention the oeuvre.

-Coulson has lived in London, Washington D.C., Kansas City, Wyoming (The Hotel Townsend in Casper), Boston and Los Angeles, and is now in Durham, North Carolina.
+Coulson has lived in London, Washington D.C., Kansas City, Wyoming (The Hotel Townsend in Casper), Boston, Los Angeles, and is now in Durham, North Carolina.
+Why?
+Because Durham is green (tall pines), blue (progressive), also Black, Brown and Yellow (internationally diverse, not the usual midwestern milk.)